painot/EternityNum/README.md

-# EternityNum2
+# HyperNum
 ## Description
 - Module that absolutely shatters Infinity
 - New limit surpasses 1e1e100 (10^10^100)
-- Total remake of EternityNum, no code is reused
+- This one's an absolute banger

 ## Features
 - Mathematical computation